gagolews/genieclust/devel/sphinx/rmd/benchmarks_details.rst

 Benchmarks — Detailed Results
 =============================

+In one of the :any:`above sections <benchmarks_ar>`
-We have summarised the AR-index scores based on the datasets from the `Benchmark Suite for Clustering Algorithms – Version 1 <https://github.com/gagolews/clustering_benchmarks_v1>`_ above.
+2e have summarised the AR indices based on the datasets from the `Benchmark Suite for Clustering Algorithms – Version 1 <https://github.com/gagolews/clustering_benchmarks_v1>`_ above.
-In this section we present raw and more detailed results for some other partition similarity measures implemented in the `genieclust` package — adjusted Rand, Fowlkes-Mallows, adjusted and normalised mutual information, normalised accuracy (purity) and pair sets index, see the API documentation of `genieclust.compare_partitions` for more details.
+In this section we present raw and more detailed results for some other partition similarity measures implemented in the `genieclust` package — adjusted Rand, Fowlkes-Mallows, adjusted and normalised mutual information, normalised accuracy (purity) and pair sets index, see the API documentation of :mod:`genieclust.compare_partitions` for more details.
 In each case, score of 1.0 denotes perfect agreement between the clustering results and the reference partitions.